 Air Source Heat Pumps

 We are one of only a few companies trusted to install this much acclaimed range of systems, which have all been designed specifically for the UK climate.
 We do also service and maintain Dimplex air source heat pump systems.

 How does an air source heat pump work?

 An Air Source Heat Pump (ASHP) – also sometimes referred to as an air to water heat pump – works like a fridge in reverse.
-They take energy from the air around you and, using a system of heat exchangers and compressors with a refrigerant, multiply this up to heat enough hot water for both heating systems and hot water taps.
+It takes energy from the air around you and, using a system of heat exchangers and compressors with a refrigerant, multiplies this up to heat enough hot water for both heating systems and hot water taps.

 Step by step process